 You start to have palpitations when Netflix has to stop and load, even for a few seconds (it seems like forever) it’s natural to want to freak out.
-Netflix, what do you think your doing? i pay £7 a month for instant streaming, i don't want any buffering, and pausing i just want to go on to the next episode!
-Once you have calmed down and you settle to watch your programme, you realise is after midnight and you have to be at 6am for work, but the programme finishes and you have a few seconds to decide whether to risk watching another one or go to bed and actually sleep! of course you decide you just MUST watch another episode, which in turn leads to another episode as you cant possibly sleep on that cliffhanger.
-So as you fall asleep in the laptop, you miss a major part of the programme! you finally wake up in time for work with button imprints on your face and black circles under your eyes, when i get to work i have been known to say i have been up all night with Tilly, rather than admit i am addicted to Homeland or Grimm and had to watch the episodes back to back.
+Netflix, what do you think your doing?
+I pay £7 a month for instant streaming, I don't want any buffering, and pausing I just want to go on to the next episode!
+Once you have calmed down and you settle to watch your programme, you realise it is after midnight and you have to be at 6am for work, but the programme finishes and you have a few seconds to decide whether to risk watching another one or go to bed and actually sleep!
+Of course you decide you just MUST watch another episode, which in turn leads to another episode as you cant possibly sleep on that cliffhanger.
+So as you fall asleep in the laptop, you miss a major part of the programme! you finally wake up in time for work with button imprints on your face and black circles under your eyes, when i get to work i have been known to say I have been up all night with Tilly, rather than admit I am addicted to Homeland or Grimm and had to watch the episodes back to back.

 So the days of early nights are now gone, don't you know how much choice there is on Netflix?
 I need to watch it all before they change the programmes of the films.
 I say to Kimmy I am going to bed at 9pm, yet I am known to still be awake at 3am!

 My Name is Vicky and I am addicted to Netflix!